Self-care fits our health & wellness needs. We can honor the Lord with our self-care. Self-care is not selfish.

 - “So be on your guard, not asleep like the others.
 Stay alert and be clearheaded.”
 (1 Thessalonians 5:6) (NLT).

-I like to start with these verses as a reminder to find a little alone time.
+I like to start with these verses about helping yourself as a reminder to find a little alone time.

 Jesus was awesome at prayer.
 So if Jesus needed to be alone to speak to God, then you and I probably need to be alone too.